• Skip to primary navigation

 How to unmold the popsicles?

-• Depending on the type of mold you use, the most effective way to unmold them would be to dip the molds into a bowl of water for about 1 to 2 minutes.
+Depending on the type of mold you use, the most effective way to unmold them would be to dip the molds into a bowl of water for a few seconds.
 That helps to loosen the popsicles and all you need to do is simply pull them upwards from their molds to remove them.

 📖Recipe